Blog

 Optimize timing based on your audience

-While industry benchmarks provide useful guidance, the most effective schedule will depend on your specific audience.
+While industry benchmarks provide useful guidance, the most effective schedule will depend on your target audience and the timing preferences of your specific audience.

 • Consider demographics.
 Different age groups respond differently to email frequency.
 Older audiences may prefer fewer, more targeted messages, while younger segments often engage more comfortably with higher communication volume.